 William Thomas Scott, also known as W.T.
-Scott, was a tavern/hotel owner, newspaper owner/editor, and politician in the latter half of the 19th century and the first decade of the 20th century.
+Scott, was a tavern/ hotel owner, newspaper owner/ editor, and politician in the latter half of the 19th century and the first decade of the 20th century.
 He was the first African-American selected by the convention of a national political party as its candidate for the office of president of the United States.
-Scott was born free in Newark, Ohio, on April 28, 1839, to Lucy Scott (his father’s first name unknown).
+Scott was born free in Newark, Ohio, on April 28, 1839, to Lucy Scott (his father’s first name is unknown).

 Scott’s business ventures that involved liquor, gambling, and vice kept him from obtaining political office, and instead he focused his efforts within party politics at the local and state levels.
 He championed the idea that African-Americans should receive patronage and government appointments in direct proportion to the number of votes cast in elections.
 He was critical of party bosses in both major political parties and identified himself as an Independent (Negrowump) at a time when nearly all black voters were Republicans.